-The SN74ACT3622 is a high-speed, low-power CMOS clocked bidirectional FIFO memory.
-It supports clock frequencies up to 67 MHz with read access times of 11 ns.
-Two independent $256 \times 36$ dual-port SRAM FIFOs on the chip buffer data in opposite directions.
-Each FIFO has flags to indicate empty and full conditions and two programmable flags almost full $(\overline{AF})$ and almost empty $(\overline{AE})$ to indicate when a selected number of words is stored in memory.
-Communication between each port can bypass the FIFOs via two 36-bit mailbox registers.
+The SN74ACT3638 is a high-speed, low-power CMOS clocked bidirectional FIFO memory.
+It supports clock frequencies up to 67 MHz and has read access times as fast as 11 ns.
+Two independent $512 \times 32$ dual-port SRAM FIFOs on the chip buffer data in opposite directions.
+The FIFO memory buffering data from port A to port B has retransmit capability, which allows previously read data to be accessed again.
+Each FIFO has flags to indicate empty and full conditions and two programmable flags (almost full and almost empty) to indicate when a selected number of words is stored in memory.
+Communication between each port can bypass the FIFOs via two 32-bit mailbox registers.
 Each mailbox register has a flag to signal when new mail has been stored.
 Two or more devices can be used in parallel to create wider datapaths.

-The SN74ACT3622 is a clocked FIFO, which means each port employs a synchronous interface.
-All data transfers through a port are gated to the low-to-high transition of a port clock by enable signals.
-The clocks for each port are independent of one another and can be asynchronous or coincident.
+The SN74ACT3638 is a clocked FIFO, which means each port employs a synchronous interface.
+All data transfers through a port are gated to the low-to-high transition of a continuous (free-running) port clock by enable signals.
+The continuous clocks for each port are independent of one another and can be asynchronous or coincident.
 The enables for each port are arranged to provide a simple bidirectional interface between microprocessors and/or buses with synchronous control.

-The input-ready (IRA, IRB) flag and almost-full (AFA, AFB) flag of a FIFO are two-stage synchronized to the port clock that writes data to its array.
-The output-ready (ORA, ORB) flag and almost-empty (AEA, AEB) flag of a FIFO are two-stage synchronized to the port clock that reads data from its array.
-Offset values for the AF and AE flags of the FIFO can be programmed from port A.
+The input-ready (IRA, IRB) flags and almost-full (AFA, AFB) flags of the SN74ACT3638 are two-stage synchronized to the port clock that writes data to its array.
+The output-ready (ORA, ORB) flags and almost-empty (AEA, AEB) flags of the SN74ACT3638 are two-stage synchronized to the port clock that reads data from its array.
+Offsets for the almost-full and almost-empty flags of both FIFOs can be programmed from port A.

-The SN74ACT3622 is characterized for operation from 0°C to 70°C.
+The SN74ACT3638 is characterized for operation from 0°C to 70°C.

-For more information on this device family, see the application report FIFO Mailbox-Bypass Registers: Using Bypass Registers to Initialize DMA Control (literature number SCAA007) and Metastability Performance of Clocked FIFOs (literature number SCZA004).
+For more information on this device family, see the application reports FIFO Mailbox-Bypass Registers: Using Bypass Registers to Initialize DMA Control (literature number SCAA007) and Metastability Performance of Clocked FIFOs (literature number SCZA004).